I take pride in living frugally on my meager earnings and looking for the upsides.

 Don't Waste Your Money!

-The English proverb "Take care of your pennies and the pounds will take care of themselves" is an accurate one.
+The English proverb "take care of your pennies and the pounds will take care of themselves" is accurate.
 It may be hard to come up with $5,000 at one time, for example, but if you put your loose change into a jar every day, it wouldn't take very long to collect the funds you needed.

 How Much Did Your Savings Cost You?

-When you manage to snag a deal, you may have some associated costs that you are not considering in order to get the savings:
+When you manage to snag a deal, you may have some associated costs that you are not considering to get the savings:

 I've subscribed to magazines and newspapers solely for their coupons.
 I then found a job that took a great deal of my time, so I wasn't able to clip the coupons.
-I had good intentions to clip the coupons so I kept the subscriptions, but in the end, I had not only the wasted cost of the subscriptions, but had also wasted time in dealing with all the paper.
+I had good intentions to clip the coupons, so I kept the subscriptions, but in the end, I had not only wasted the cost of the subscriptions but also wasted time dealing with all the paper.

 Buying in Bulk or Volume